Skip to main content

 Microsoft Visual Studio Code (VS Code) is a powerful and popular integrated development environment (IDE).

-• Installed VS Code with the latest updates
+• VS Code installed with the latest updates.

 Set up with local dbt MCP server